sanskriti480/C-plus-plus-Call-by-value_and-reference/README.md

 ---

 ## Objectives
+- To understand how data is passed to functions in C++ through different parameter passing techniques.
+- To study the effect of Call by Value, Call by Reference (using pointers), and Pass by Reference (using reference variables) on the original variables.
-- To learn the concept of pointers in C++.
+- To implement and compare the three swapping techniques in C++.
-- To perform arithmetic operations on values accessed via pointers.
+- To observe how Call by Value does not modify actual parameters, while Call by Reference and Pass by Reference modify them directly.
+- To analyze why C++ provides references in addition to pointers for simpler and safer programming.
-- To traverse and reverse arrays using pointers.
+- To improve understanding of memory management and efficiency in function calls.
-- To demonstrate pointer arithmetic for int, float, double, and bool types.
-- To iterate through a character array using pointers.

 ---